Welcome back – let’s recap the lesson of The Good Eggs this month:

 The most obvious way we can model confidence is by being confident in all we do.
 We need to believe in our abilities, strengths, and gifts and talents.
 We must be careful not to confuse success with perfection.
 We are not going to do everything perfectly, but this does not take away from our success.

-When we model confidence in success we can never do it with an arrogant attitude.
-Along with the virtue of confidence, we must always follow the virtue of humility.
-It’s not having an attitude that you are better than anyone else.
+Along with the virtue of confidence, it is best to follow it up with the virtue of humility.
 As adults, we need to model this humble confidence for our children.
 We need to help them see that being the best they can be is not the same as thinking and acting like they are better than anyone else.